uzairnaeem015/JobSearchAI/README.md

 - **Deployment:**
   - Frontend: GitHub Pages
   - Backend: Docker on Render
+  - Database: MongoDB

 ## Future Work

 1. **Enhanced LLM Integration:**
    - Refine Google Gemini prompts for more detailed explanations.
    - Explore integration of local LLMs (e.g., GPT4ALL) for more extensive analysis, despite their current limitations with larger token sizes.
-2. **Database Implementation:**
+2. **Cron job:**
-   - Introduce a database to store job data for quick access, with a cron job to automate data collection.
+   - Introduce a cron job to automate data collection.
 3. **API Development:**
    - Replace web scraping with a robust RESTful API for accessing job data.